aaron-grau/curic/react/projects/organ_grinder/README.md

 ## Bonus: Extra Awesome Features

-* It's a keyboard; have fun!
+* It's a keyboard.
+Have fun!
 Add more notes!
-* Make additional keys that play entire CHORDS.
+* Make keys that play entire chords.
 * **Looping**: Add a setting to allow tracks to play continuously.
 * **Jam Session**: Allow users to play on the organ while a track runs in the background.
 * **Scales**: pentatonic, minor, etc.
-* **Playlists**: Queue up tracks to be played one after another.
+* **Playlists**: Queue up tracks to be played sequentially.
-* Implement other octaves and waveforms.
+* Use other octaves and waveforms.
-* Make it beautiful.
+* Prettify.
 This could be a *key component* of your portfolio.
 * Options to change volume/waveform of notes and tracks.
-* Export tracks as audio files so they can be saved to the client's machine.
+* Export tracks as audio files so the client's machine can save them.